 XIII.
 Undergraduate Degrees

-- To be considered for admission to candidacy for a degree, a student must complete the Online Application for Graduation during the academic term preceding the term in which she/he will complete the degree requirements for her/his program.
+- To be considered for admission to candidacy for a degree, a student must complete the Online Application for Graduation during the academic term preceding the term in which they will complete the degree requirements for their program.

 - A degree program may include a maximum of four hours of basic ROTC and a maximum of six hours of advanced ROTC.